AvaloniaUI/avalonia-docs/docs/reference/controls/menu.md

 The user can access this feature by first pressing the Alt key, and then the accelerator key (or they can be pressed together).
 This is demonstrated in the second of the menu sequences in the example above.

 You will see that accelerator keys, where defined, are underlined on the menu as soon as the Alt key is pressed.
-Then any sub-menus are dropped down as soon as the accelerator key above is pressed.&#x20;
+Then any sub-menus are dropped down as soon as the accelerator key above is pressed.

 Once keyboard interaction has been initiated with the Alt key, the user can also navigate the menus using the keyboard arrow keys.
 Menu items may be selected using the Enter key on the keyboard.